Hammerhead™ Installation Instructions

 Tightening Down Planks

-Use the Allen wrench to screw down the plank tightening bolts on the posts, securing the planks against the neoprene strip inside the channel.
+Once the top caps are installed and tightened, use the Allen wrench to screw down the plank tightening bolts on the from of the posts, securing the planks against the neoprene strip inside the channel.
+Several rounds of tightening, up and down the post is important to ensure a good seal.
+We recommend tightening each bolt a little bit each pass, increasing the tightening with each successive round.

 Once all planks are tightened down, your barrier is ready to protect against flooding.